kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

 ## Ramifications for AGI
 [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) stands for artificial generalized intellegence.

+> "AI-complete problems are hypothesised to include general computer vision, natural language understanding, and dealing with unexpected circumstances while solving any real-world problem." - Wikipedia

 Many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
 Where does this imagined taxi come from when the spoken request is being processed by the mind?
 The ancients thought this imagery came in from internal sense organs which "saw" things *in mind* that were not real.